bioimagesuiteweb/examples/step06/README.md

 ## Install Dependencies

-First install our runtime dependencies (jQuery and Boostrap), webpack and a local web server using:
+First install our runtime dependencies jQuery, Boostrap, webpack and a local web server using:

 	npm install -d